 Hopefully tonight, during flying lessons but that remains to be a surprise so shhh, don't tell Granger.

 Hermione's heart jumped into her throat.
 She was sitting cross-legged on an armchair in front of the fireplace, quite comfortable.
-Her bladder was about to explode but she could care less—there was probably a spell to clean up the mess anyway if it did explode.
+Her bladder was about to explode but she couldn't care less—there was probably a spell to clean up the mess anyway if it did explode.
 What could he possibly mean that he was intending on making her his main lady?!

 Technically they were only talking solidly for a week and a half, never mind the stint during the summer—what could Malfoy mean?!
 If only Hermione could whip out her cellular device and ring up Gabriella.
 Alas, to her misfortune, muggle satellite signals didn't work in the Hogwarts vicinity (a muggle-born in Hufflepuff tried in first year and the cell phone exploded in his hand).
 So she couldn't call her best friend.